TrendingTechnology/use-observable/README.md

 It receives an Observable, subscribes to it, and stores the current version in a react state, ensuring that it persists between re-renders.

 Note that you can use it multiple times, with various Observables.
-When using a `BehaviorSubject` it'll initialize the value automatically.

 ## Install